 Friendly advice: Because the weather at higher altitudes, in the forest and in places further north is not the same as it is in town, avoid being too warm or too cold by wearing layers of clothing to be able to adapt to the weather during your outing.

-During nice winter days, the parking lots fill up quickly.
-Consider carpooling, if possible.
+During nice winter days, the parking lots fill up quickly: always have a Plan B!

 Friendly advice: For your own safety, let someone know what route you plan to take, and avoid setting out alone.

 Step 4: Enjoy the trails, while also respecting the Park and its wildlife, as well as other users

 Gatineau Park follows Leave No Trace Canada’s principles of outdoor ethics, which aim to minimize human impact on nature.
 Here are some things to keep in mind during your visit.

 - Dispose of waste properly.
 Pack out what you packed in — that includes banana peels, apple cores and tissues!
 Waste pollutes the Park’s natural environment, and could be accidentally ingested by wildlife.

 - Observe wildlife from a distance.
 Do not follow or approach wild animals.
 In winter, animals need all their energy to survive.
 If an animal has to flee from you, you force it to uselessly deplete its energy reserves.